Aquanty/rtd-hgs/docs/source/index.rst

 -  Kilogram-centimetre-year.

-You can change the default values of the physical constants using the following instructions.
+| You can change the default values of the physical constants using the
+  following instructions.
 If you change the default units from the kilogram-metre-second system make sure the values given here are in the new system.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Gravitational acceleration
+| **Gravitational acceleration**

 #. | **grav** Gravitational acceleration constant [L T:math:`^{-2}`],